Philippine Embassy in UAE hosts gala reception for Juan Luna’s “Una Bulaqueña” at Louvre Abu Dhabi - The Filipino Times

 In his message, Ambassador Ver said the display offers audiences an opportunity to immerse themselves in the Philippines’ “rich and fascinating history,” made possible by cultural cooperation agreement between the Philippines and the UAE.

-He highlighted two other Philippine artifacts also on view at the Louvre Abu Dhabi—a gold funerary mask and a 10th-century gold cup—calling them “testaments to the advanced capabilities of Philippine artists.”
-Yet, he said, Una Bulaqueña stands out for how Juan Luna merged European academic traditions with a deep sense of Filipino identity.
+The ambassador noted that Una Bulaqueña stands out for Juan Luna’s masterful fusion of European academic techniques with a profound Filipino identity.
+Alongside it, two other Philippine artifacts on display at the Louvre Abu Dhabi—a gold funerary mask and a 10th-century gold cup—serve as “testaments to the advanced capabilities of Philippine artists,” he added.

 “This masterpiece by Juan Luna, painter, sculptor, and hero of the Philippine Revolution, will be here for one year, offering visitors a profound insight into Filipino identity, history, and artistic expression,” Ambassador Ver told the audience under the museum’s iconic dome.
 “Culture is what connects us, highlighting our shared humanity.”